Frequently Asked Questions

 No. DFI’s polymerase chain reaction (PCR) analysis of its finished product, confirms it is non-transgenic.
 The PCR is the most powerful technique that has been developed recently in the area of recombinant DNA research.
 Using this technique a target sequence of DNA can be amplified a billion fold in several hours.
 This procedure has been applied to forensic analysis where minute samples of DNA was isolated from blood at a crime scene to determine if an individual was actually at the location of the crime.
 Other manufacturers use recombinant yeast to produce the ingredient.

-DFI’s strategy is to be able to provide both at an untouchable “taste performance to cost ratio.”
+DFI’s strategy is to be able to provide Erythritol at an untouchable “taste performance to cost ratio.”
 We hope to promote a healthier living through much more affordable health products to consumers everywhere.

-Importantly, rather than using harsh chemicals or transgenic yeast, DFI uses a “green” electrochemical process.
-DFI has developed a revolutionary technology that enables the Company to manufacture erythritol at prices well below current market pricing.
-DFI’s proprietary process involves a novel and highly efficient conversion of food starch into xylitol and glucose or corn sugar into erythritol.
-The Company has six key patent and patent applications for this technology.
+Rather than using harsh chemicals or transgenic yeast, DFI uses a green electrochemical process.
+DFI's proprietary process involves a novel and highly efficient conversion of food starch into xylitol and glucose into erythritol.
+The Company has six key patents and patent applications for this technology.